What Is Market Basket Analysis?

 Market Basket Analysis (MBA), also known as affinity analysis, is a data mining technique.
 You can use MBA to uncover meaningful correlations across products and customer purchase patterns.

 At GoGoGuest, Market Basket Analysis is a module that is part of our Analytics and AI platform.
-It helps brands predict customer behavior and find purchasing patterns.
+It helps brands predict customer behavior through purchasing habits.

-But if you’re a restaurant-type business, you may find yourself asking: what is Market Basket Analysis?
-And even more importantly, how can it help you?
-Large and multi-location hospitality, quick service retailers, retail brands, and restaurants use Market Basket Analysis to unlock information at the purchase level.
+Large and multi-location hospitality, quick service retailers, retail brands, and restaurants all use Market Basket Analysis to unlock information at the purchase level.

 The Key Objective